bteplovs/Chat-App-API/README.md

 ```bash
 npm install
 ```
-This will install the node modules:
+This will install the node modules.

 then to run the server:
 ```bash